 Since the arrival of cloud computing, the security needs of digital businesses have increased significantly.
 Older access control methods have become obsolete, leaving systems at risk.
-The complexity and cost of managing legacy, on-premise Identity and Access Management (IAM) driving the shift towards modern cloud-based IAM architecture.
+The complexity and cost of managing legacy, on-premise Identity and Access Management (IAM) drive the shift towards modern cloud-based IAM architecture.
 But how should you do it?
-Let's outline IAM best practices to make it easy and to avoid data breaches.
+Let's outline IAM best practices to make it easy and avoid data breaches.

 Identity and Access Management overview